Week Four Topic: Relationships

 Belsebuub states that the spiritual within is manifest through the awareness, which takes lots of effort in daily life to maintain.
 When that effort is not made and one is not in the state of awareness an ego is manifesting, he explains, and that these egos produce conflict within, leading to depression, anxiety, misery, worry, etc. To find peace, he says, these egos and ego-states need to be eliminated so that the Being can be incarnated.

 Belsebuub explains that the root meaning of the word “religion” is to reunite with the divine.
 He states that when egos are eliminated there is a gradual change within and therefore an incremental change in one’s actions, and that through this process one acts more and more in accordance with Divine will.

 He concludes the topic by stating:

 “The contact with the Divine can be strengthened through asking, by acting correctly, by getting in touch with the Divine within by being conscious, awake, aware, by working with the three keys, and walking along the esoteric path.”

 Week Four Exercise: Study the Ego of Anger

-The exercise for week four was to observe the ego of anger in daily life, trying to see it precisely in the places in the body where it arises and in which situations in order to study it in depth.
+The exercise for week four is to observe the ego of anger in daily life, trying to see it precisely in the places in the body where it arises and in which situations in order to study it in depth.

-Belsebuub recommended to be on alert and watch out not just for big outbursts, but most importantly “any little manifestations of it such as irritability, the responses you have to someone who is angry or aggressive, etc. Spot the way it makes you feel, the things that you say, how you think and act it.”9
+Belsebuub recommends to be on alert and watch out not just for big outbursts, but most importantly “any little manifestations of it such as irritability, the responses you have to someone who is angry or aggressive, etc. Spot the way it makes you feel, the things that you say, how you think and act it.”9

 Week Four Questions and Answers